kai-niu/dimstore/README.md

     return df.loc[:,['id',col]]*alpha
  ```

-After define the feature pipeline, few meta data need to be provided so others in the team can consume the feature with minimum amount of efforts.
+After defining the feature pipeline, few metadata need to be provided so others in the team can consume the feature with a minimum amount of effort.
 The list of meta data support in default:

 * name: the name of the feature.
 * index: the index column of the returned feature dataframe.